Close Banner

 What Not-to-Miss at Animal Kingdom - Zebra at Kilimanjaro Safaris

 For a different kind of pace to your Disney vacation, we recommend Disney's Animal Kingdom.
-There's so much to see and learn, you can't help but feel like you're on a jungle adventure!
+There's so much to see and learn that you can't help but feel like you're on a jungle adventure!
 We always take a ride on Kilimanjaro Safaris and love to spot all our favorite animals.
-There are many trails throughout the park that allow us to see animals up close.
+There are many trails throughout the park that allow us to see animals up close, including giraffes, hippos, and elephants.

 While journeying through your wild day, we suggest participating in the Wilderness Explorers, a free, at-your-own-pace activity where you learn animal and nature facts and earn badges.
 The focus on nature helps us to relax and take in the day at a leisurely pace.
 With plenty of incredible rides to keep your family entertained, such as Flight of Passage and Expedition Everest, there is something for the whole family.
 A day at Animal Kingdom has the perfect balance of fun and spending time outside — exactly what we like from a vacation!